rhododendrons beneath the birches

 Photos by The Fells

-Historic estate with perennial border, Rhododendron maximum , and the heather bed at The Fells
+Historic estate with perennial border, Rhododendron maximum, and the heather bed at The Fells

 The Fells, Route 103A, Newbury, N.H.
 Historic summer home of John Hay, secretary of state under presidents McKinley and Theodore Roosevelt; extensive gardens created by Hay’s son Clarence and Clarence’s wife, Alice, including a large hillside rock garden, walled gardens, perennial borders, and woodland gardens on 83 acres on lake Sunapee. $5-10.
+Main house and shop open weekends, spring and fall; Wednesday-Sunday in the summer.

 603-763-4789